-New Zealand experiences relatively little air pollution compared to many other countries which makes the UV rays in our sunlight very strong during the summer months.
-In order to avoid sunburn, visitors should wear sunscreen, sunglasses, and hats when they are in direct summer sunlight, especially in the heat of the day (11am — 4pm).
+New Zealand experiences relatively little air pollution compared to many other countries which make the UV rays in our sunlight very strong during the summer months.
+In order to avoid sunburn, visitors should wear sunscreen, sunglasses, and hats when they are in direct summer sunlight, especially in the heat of the day (11am to 4pm).

 New Zealand’s average rainfall is high - between 640mm and 1500mm - and evenly spread throughout the year.
 As well as producing areas of stunning native forest, this high rainfall makes New Zealand an ideal place for farming and horticulture.